tleelat/systemdesign/README.md

                                    Timestamp,
                                    title
                                        }

+        - Define Main entities in the problem and relationship between these entities.
         - Data Base choice : Are we using a Relational db or a Non relational db based on CAP Priorities
             - Relational Data base
                 - when there are multiple structured tables / data we need to store